jrucho/YTbeatmakercues/README.md

   selected loop—the button blinks briefly when this happens.
 Loops can be resumed individually with a single press; if no loops are playing they start immediately, otherwise they wait for the next bar.
-Exporting downloads each loop with its BPM in the file name.
+Exporting downloads each active loop as its own track with the BPM rounded in the file name.
+If loops are pitched, the filenames also include `-pitched-<BPM>bpm`.
 Use `V` for the video looper.
 Hold Option and press **Cmd+R** to erase **all** loops.
 Use Cmd+R/S/D/F individually to erase loops A–D or Cmd+V for the video loop.
 Each looper button now has a compact progress bar tucked beneath it with four tick marks showing the current bar, and the button itself pulses in time while recording.
-Progress fills use bright CMYK colors (cyan, magenta, yellow, black) so each loop stands out.
+Loopers A–C use cyan, magenta and yellow bars, while Looper D uses a brighter orange line that’s slightly thicker (1.4px) for better visibility.
 Hold the mapped **MIDI Shift** note while pressing any loop note to erase that loop instantly.
 The progress bars speed up or slow down when loops are pitched so the visuals stay in sync.